kendruska/fractotum/README.md

 ## 📄 License

 This is a personal and artistic experiment.
 You're welcome to explore, remix, or extend it, as long as you respect the original intent: **procedural creation, not generative reuse**.

+## 🙏 Acknowledgments

+🤗 Huge thanks to **Aday**, who volunteered as tribute to test this procedural experiment.